Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

 # Exercise 2 - Hello Redis Spring Boot world!
 Enough CLI, it's time to start writing an actual application!
-In this exercise we'll build a basic (Spring Boot)[https://spring.io/projects/spring-boot] app that interacts with Redis.
+In this exercise we'll build a basic [Spring Boot](https://spring.io/projects/spring-boot) app that interacts with Redis.
 For this exercise, the difficulty will be ramped up a little, so we're not telling you exactly what to type.
 Instead we expect you to do some searching yourself.
 If you're stuck, don't dwell too long on it.
-Instead, check out the hints, the (solution)[exercise-2-solution.md] or reach out to one of the instructors, who will be quite happy to help!
+Instead, check out the hints and the solution [over here](exercise-2-solution.md) or reach out to one of the instructors, who will be quite happy to help!

 ## Goals

 * Build a basic Spring Boot Redis app
 * Learn what dependencies are used/needed
+* Learn how Spring Data repositories use Redis Hashes

 ## Exercise
 ### Creating a new project